How to Make WWWow with

 If yes, that's great.
 We did our best so you can grasp the topic easily!

-Now, let’s compare Magento and Shopify, taking different categories into account.
+Now, let’s compare the differences between Magento and Shopify, taking different categories into account.

 Ease of use is an important factor because it makes you more independent from external providers.
 What does this look like in the case of Shopify vs Magento?